Kapil Sharma

-Kapil Sharma (born Kapil Punj; 2 April 1981) is an Indian stand-up comedian, television host, actor, dubbing artist, producer, and singer.
-He is best known for hosting popular stand-up comedy and talk shows such as The Great Indian Kapil Show and The Kapil Sharma Show, and has received five Indian Television Academy Awards.
+Kapil Sharma (born Kapil Punj; 2 April 1981) is an Indian stand-up comedian, television host, actor, dubbing artist, producer, and singer who primarily works in Hindi cinema.
+He hosts stand-up comedy and talk shows such as The Great Indian Kapil Show and The Kapil Sharma Show, and has received five Indian Television Academy Awards.

 Sharma rose to prominence after winning the stand-up comedy reality show, The Great Indian Laughter Challenge season 3 in 2007.
-He has hosted and produced several successful television comedy shows including Comedy Nights with Kapil and Family Time with Kapil.
+He has hosted and produced television comedy shows including Comedy Nights with Kapil and Family Time with Kapil.
 Sharma has also won multiple seasons of the comedy competition show Comedy Circus alongside various co-performers.
 In 2011, he participated in the singing reality show Star Ya Rockstar, finishing as the second runner-up.

-Sharma made his film debut with Kis Kisko Pyaar Karoon (2015), which was commercially successful.
+Sharma made his film debut with Kis Kisko Pyaar Karoon (2015), which was commercially successful, and its sequel Kis Kisko Pyaar Karoon 2 in 2025.
 He subsequently appeared in films such as Firangi (2017) and Zwigato (2023).
-He also lent his voice for the Hindi dub of The Angry Birds Movie 2 (2019).

-Apart from television and film, Kapil Sharma is also known for performing live stand-up comedy shows both in India and internationally.
+Apart from television and film, Kapil Sharma also performs live stand-up comedy shows in India and internationally.

 Early and personal life

-Sharma was born in a Punjabi family in the city of Amritsar in Punjab, India as Kapil Punj.
-His father Jeetendra Kumar Punj was a head constable in Punjab Police, while his mother Janak Rani is a homemaker.
+Sharma was born on 2 April 1981 as Kapil Punj, into a Punjabi family in the city of Amritsar, in Punjab, India.
+His father Jeetendra Kumar Punj was a head constable in the Punjab Police, while his mother Janak Rani is a homemaker.
 His father was diagnosed with cancer in 1997 and died in 2004 at AIIMS in Delhi.
-He studied at Shri Ram Ashram Senior Secondary School and Hindu College, in Amritsar.
-He is featured in the list of prominent alumni of Apeejay College of Fine Arts, Jalandhar.
-Sharma has a brother named Ashok Kumar Sharma, who is a police constable and a sister named Pooja Pawan Devgan.
+He studied at the Shri Ram Ashram Senior Secondary School and Hindu College in Amritsar.
+He is featured in the list of prominent alumni of the Apeejay College of Fine Arts, Jalandhar.
+Sharma has a brother named Ashok Kumar Sharma who is a police constable, and a sister named Pooja Pawan Devgan.